-04. Build On Glass by Chet Faker: My favourite album and artist of the year, Chet Faker proves and starts a slow electronic music scene where you don’t need puts puts to appreciate the sound of a song made from a computer.
-With an incredible beautiful voice, Faker gets influences from the jazz music from the 50’s, including his own artistic name who came from a jazz player.
+04. Build On Glass by Chet Faker: My favorite album and artist of the year, Chet Faker proves and starts a slow electronic music scene where you don’t need puts to appreciate the sound of a song made from a computer.
+With an incredibly beautiful voice, Faker gets influences from the jazz music from the ’50s, including his own artistic name who came from a jazz player.
 Simple, modern and minimalistic.

 05. Love Frequency by Klaxons: If the crazy, hipster, electronic bands from the 2008’s died along the way, Klaxons have put themselves together this year presenting the most powerful indie disco records of the year.
 Not taking itself too seriously and talking about aliens and how they should “show us a miracle”, Klaxons finally brings back the “Myths of the Near Future” vibe and gives us a crazy, dancing sound that will make you more excited than any Lady Gaga, Britney Spears or Beyonce album.

 06. This is All Yours by Alt-J: Maybe the first Alt-J album is better, but the best Alt-J songs ever are on this incredible album who presents itself as the world of “Naria”, a crazy and sexy place between love and sex, happy and sad, ugly and beautiful, peaceful and chaotic.
 Very unique and beautiful, Alt-J is one of the greatest albums of the year.